The OnePlus 3 is dead. Long live the OnePlus 3T.

 That’s a ₹2,000 increase for what ultimately boils down to a slightly larger battery, a better selfie camera, a slightly faster processor, and a sexier paint job.
 Sweet!

 Yep - 128GB of internal storage is nice and all, but you’ll have to fork out more money for it.

-Given that the OnePlus 3T’s base price has risen too (more on that later), we’d have really appreciated a microSD slot for expanding storage space on the cheap.
+Given that the OnePlus 3T’s base price has risen too, we’d have really appreciated a microSD slot for expanding storage space on the cheap.